Click here to Skip to main content

 United States United States

-Michael Washington is a Microsoft Silverlight MVP.
-He is a Silverlight developer and an ASP.NET, C#, and Visual Basic programmer.
+Michael Washington is a Microsoft MVP.
+He is a ASP.NET and

 He has a son, Zachary and resides in Los Angeles with his wife Valerie.